 What kind of bike do they need?
 What about clothing?
 What else should I know about attending camp?

 They usually need a 24" wheel or larger wheeled mountain bike.
 Ideally, most modern bikes use just a single front chainring and larger cogs on the rear wheel, and tires with MTB tread works best.
 If you are not sure that your riders bike is sufficient, go by your local bike shop and let them know that they will be attending a MTB camp and need to have a bike that lets them ride uphill.
 It is not about how fast they go up a hill, just that their gears are low enough to still pedal.
 If you have any questions regarding this, please give me a call.
-If they can’t fit 24” wheels, make sure their 20” wheel bike has low gears.
+If they can’t fit 24” wheels, make sure the 20” wheel bike has low gears.
 Also, the 24" or bigger wheels roll over bumps much better, which makes it much easier for them to improve their skills.
 We need all bikes to have at least one water bottle cage to keep the campers hydrated.
 Some riders use a camelback-type backpack to carry water.
 Make sure they know how to use it and are filled up when they arrive.
 In terms of clothing, if it's going to be a cool day have them bring a sweatshirt.
 We want the riders to wear some type of gloves as it helps protect their hands if they fall (it does happen occasionally).
 Please sunscreen up your camper before they arrive, as this is an all outdoors camp.
 We bring sunscreen with us if more is needed.
 On the last day of the camp session for the intermediate to advanced, riders we go out and ride to the inkwells near Lagunitas so if they can carry a swimsuit with them.
 For the beginner to intermediate group we go there on Thursday.
-Many campers wear their swimsuit and air dry (no towels needed), but there is a place for them to change.
+Many campers wear their swimsuit and air dry (no towels needed).
+It is really more of wading rather than swimming.
 If there is any reason you don't want your camper to swim please let me know.